LeanKit-Labs/autohost/README.md

 	node index.js

-Open your browser to: `http://localhost:8800/_autohost'

-This dashboard will create a tab for each resource autohost has loaded and display the topics, urls and paths that it has registered for each.
-You can see here that, since we haven't provided our own static files or resources, the only thing showing up is autohost's own HTTP API and static files that make up this dashboard.

 Before diving into how to add resources, take a look at the init call and its arguments to understand what's available.

 ### init( config, authProvider, [fount] )